Pricing for Trade Waste Permits is changing from July 2023

 If you have or are looking to purchase a non-food-related business, please download the Trade Waste Pricing Changes - Non-Food Businesses Factsheet (PDF).

 Unitywater assesses your business to confirm which Treatment Tier best applies to you.
-We’ll let you know your business’ Treatment Tier and pricing details in early March 2023.

 If your Treatment Tier doesn't seem quite right, you can request a review by using our online Treatment Tier Calculator